-We are now applying our cutting-edge precision engineering technologies to the challenges of stereotactic neurosurgery
+We are now applying our precision engineering technologies to the challenges of stereotactic neurosurgery

 Advanced engineering solutions for stereotactic neurosurgery

-Renishaw is applying cutting-edge precision engineering technology to the challenges of functional neurosurgery.
-We are helping leading clinicians to enhance the safety and cost-effectiveness of their procedures, improving patient outcomes through consistently accurate delivery of implantable devices2/3/4/6/7/8.
+Renishaw is applying precision engineering technology to the challenges of functional neurosurgery.
+Our aim is to help leading clinicians to enhance the safety and cost-effectiveness of their procedures, improving patient outcomes through accurate delivery of implantable devices1-13.

-Our initial range of products is designed to enable surgeons to implant Deep Brain Stimulation (DBS) electrodes with greater confidence and accuracy relative to targeted brain anatomy.
-We are also working with a number of medical technology and biotech companies on the development and optimisation of next-generation drug delivery systems for the treatment of serious Central Nervous System diseases.
+Our initial range of products are designed to enable surgeons to deliver devices with greater confidence and accuracy relative to targeted brain anatomy.
+We are also working with a number of medical technology and biotech companies on the development and optimisation of next-generation drug delivery systems for the treatment of serious central nervous system diseases.

 Meeting tomorrow's demands today

-Our solutions are also perfectly aligned with current and emerging therapy technologies such as Deep Brain Stimulation (DBS) and intraparenchymal delivery of next-generation therapeutics.
+Our solutions are also aligned with current and emerging therapy technologies such as DBS and intraparenchymal delivery of next-generation therapeutics.
 Precision-guided neurosurgery helps clinicians to meet the twin challenges of developing life-enhancing therapies that are both safe and efficient.

-These therapies are driving the requirement for ever greater accuracy and reproducibility, improving both individual patient outcome and consistency of such outcome improvement across patient populations.
-Employing such delivery technologies will thus allow your service to be able to release capacity to expand the number of treatments within existing resources whilst enhancing rather than compromising safety.
+These therapies are driving the requirement for ever greater accuracy and reproducibility.
+Employing such delivery technologies will help your service to release capacity to expand the number of treatments within existing resources, whilst enhancing rather than compromising safety.